tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 Before we dive deeper into these notions, let's define a few notations:

 1. The $$w$$'s are called the **weights** of the model.
 The $$b$$ is commonly called the bias.
-2. The input example $x$ is a n-dimension vector.
+2. The input example $$x$$ is a n-dimension vector.

 The input for our model are defined as:

 1. A set of $$m$$ examples $$\{x_{1},...,x_{m}\}$$
 2. A set of $$m$$ targets $$\{y_{1},...,y_{m}\}$$ where $$y_{i}=0\ or\ 1$$

-The goal is to find the $\beta$ of the linear function is order to make the best predictions.
+The goal is to find the $$\beta$$ of the linear function is order to make the best predictions.
 A prediction is defined as:

 $$a = \sigma(z)\ where\ z=b + \sum_{n=1}^{N} w_{n} * x_{n}$$